CactiLab/2020-ectf-rit-system/getting_started.md

 5. Run `./createMipodSecrets --outfile global_provisioning/mipod.secrets` script to create the mipod secrets for protecting song.
 6. Run `./createRegions --region-list "United States" "Japan" "Australia" --outfile global_provisioning/region.secrets` script to create the geographical regions (USA, Japan, and Australia in this case)
 7. Run `./createUsers --user-list "drew:1234567890" "ben:00000000" "misha:0987654321" --outfile global_provisioning/user.secrets` script to create the 3 users ("drew", "ben" and "misha") with their pins, salt, and hmac-sha512 hash.
+8. Run `./protectSong --region-list "United States" --region-secrets-path global_provisioning/region.secrets --mipod-secrets-path global_provisioning/mipod.secrets --outfile global_provisioning/audio/swan.drm --infile ../sample-audio/swan.wav --owner "misha" --user-secrets-path global_provisioning/user.secrets` to provision a song for the United States region, with "drew" as an owner, use the `mipod.secrets` to protect the song.
+This script will genearte an `aes.key` file for the first time which will be sent to hardware. **ATTENTION**: Per team for protecting songs will have the same `aes.key`.
+Per team will have a unique `aes.key`.
-8. Run `./createDevice --region-list "United States" "Japan" --region-secrets-path global_provisioning/region.secrets --user-list "drew" "ben" "misha" --user-secrets-path global_provisioning/user.secrets --device-dir device1`.
+9. Run `./createDevice --region-list "United States" "Japan" --region-secrets-path global_provisioning/region.secrets --user-list "drew" "ben" "misha" --user-secrets-path global_provisioning/user.secrets --mipod-secrets-path global_provisioning/mipod.secrets --device-dir device1`.
 This will create a device for the "United States" and "Japan" regions and provision the device for "drew", "ben", and "misha", allowing each of them to log in.
-Any output files will be put into the "device1" directory. **ATTENTION**
+Any output files will be put into the "device1" directory.
-: We fixed the "device1" name, please do not change the name, or else the following steps will get errors.
-1. Run `./protectSong --region-list "United States" --region-secrets-path global_provisioning/region.secrets --mipod-secrets-path global_provisioning/mipod.secrets --outfile global_provisioning/audio/swan.drm --infile ../sample-audio/swan.wav --owner "misha" --user-secrets-path global_provisioning/user.secrets` to provision a song for the United States region, with "drew" as an owner, use the `mipod.secrets` to protect the song.
-This script will genearte an `aes.key` file for the first time which will be sent to hardware. **ATTENTION**: Per device will have the same `aes.key`.
-Per team will have a unique `aes.key`.
-2. Run the device by running `./buildDevice -p ../ -n rit_pl_proj -bf all -secrets_dir device1` (note that this takes a long time to run the first time you run it!
+10. Run the device by running `./buildDevice -p ../ -n rit_pl_proj -bf all -secrets_dir device1` (note that this takes a long time to run the first time you run it!
 Please be patient.)
 This will create a Vivado project called `rit_pl_proj` and use the `device1` secrets directory.
-3. Run `./packageDevice ../boot-image/template.bif device1/miPod.bin ../mb/Cora-Z7-07S/download.bit` to create a `miPod.BIN` file with your bitstream.
+11. Run `./packageDevice ../boot-image/template.bif device1/miPod.bin ../mb/Cora-Z7-07S/download.bit` to create a `miPod.BIN` file with your bitstream.
-4. Insert the SD card into the SD card reader, and insert that into your laptop.
+12. Insert the SD card into the SD card reader, and insert that into your laptop.
     Ensure that this is passed through to the VM through the VirtualBox USB options
-5. Run the `./deployDevice /dev/sdb ../BOOT.BIN global_provisioning/audio/ ../mb/miPod/Debug/miPod ../boot-image/image.ub --mipod-bin-path device1/miPod.bin` script.
+13. Run the `./deployDevice /dev/sdb ../BOOT.BIN global_provisioning/audio/ ../mb/miPod/Debug/miPod ../boot-image/image.ub --mipod-bin-path device1/miPod.bin` script.
-6. Remove the SD card and place it into the board.
+14. Remove the SD card and place it into the board.
-7. Ensure that the jumper is connecting both pins of JP2 (this allows the device to boot from the SD card)
+15. Ensure that the jumper is connecting both pins of JP2 (this allows the device to boot from the SD card)
-8. Connect the Cora board to the computer.
+16. Connect the Cora board to the computer.
 Ensure that the board (Digilent Adept USB Device) is passed through to the VM.
-9. See the **Accessing UART From Inside the VM** section of the [Vagrant README](vagrant/README.md) file to start minicom.
+17. See the **Accessing UART From Inside the VM** section of the [Vagrant README](vagrant/README.md) file to start minicom.
-10. Press the `RESET` button on the board to reset it.
+18. Press the `RESET` button on the board to reset it.
 You should now see the board boot and enter a Linux shell.
-11. `cd` to the `music` folder.
+19. `cd` to the `music` folder.
-12. Run the `./miPod` application, and run `help` to see a list of all possible commands.
+20. Run the `./miPod` application, and run `help` to see a list of all possible commands.

 ## Working With the Xilinx Tools